MileHacker Logo

 • Germany does not impose general entry fees for visitors.

 • Expect standard immigration procedures at your port of entry.
-Be prepared to state your visit purpose and present all documents.
+Be willing to state your purpose of travel and present all documents.

 • Germany does not require mandatory vaccinations for entry.